-- (1) For fiscal 2010, the Total Compensation was impacted by the fact that no STIP was earned by the President and CEO, and only a nominal amount was earned in aggregate for the remaining NEOs. - (2) For fiscal 2011, the Total Compensation for the President and CEO and all NEOs was impacted by the one-time special grant of 120,000 RSUs to the President and CEO on February 1, 2011, which had a market value at the time of grant of approximately \$2.5 million.
+(1) For fiscal 2011, the Total Compensation for the President and CEO and all NEOs was impacted by the one-time special grant of 120,000 RSUs to the President and CEO on February 1, 2011, which had a market value at the time of grant of approximately \$2.5 million.
 This one-time grant was provided in recognition of Mr. Kennedy's 16 year tenure as President and CEO of North West at that time, during which time North West had consistently delivered total returns to Shareholders which significantly exceeded the performance of the TSX Composite Index and various retail groups.
 In recognition of this, and in order to incent Mr. Kennedy, who was 52 years of age at that time, to continue with the leadership of North West until he reached normal retirement age, North West entered into an employment agreement with Mr. Kennedy, effective February 1, 2011.
-(See "PART IV - COMPENSATION DISCUSSION AND ANALYSIS - Termination and Change of Control Benefits - Employment Agreements/Offers of Employment").
+(See "PART IV - COMPENSATION DISCUSSION AND ANALYSIS - Termination and Change of Control Benefits - Employment Agreements/ Offers of Employment").

-- (3) For fiscal 2012, the Total Compensation for all NEOS was impacted by the significant increase in Pension Value.
-The year-end Pension Value is determined by projecting the previous calendar year pensionable earnings to age 60 (retirement age) for each NEO.
-Pensionable earnings in fiscal 2012 for NEOs were over 50% higher compared to fiscal 2011 due to the nominal STIP paid in fiscal 2010.
-See PART IV COMPENSATION DISCUSSION AND ANALYSIS Summary Compensation Table Note 4 for more details on how the Pension Value is calculated. - (4) The newly created Executive Vice President and Chief Corporate Officer position was added in March, 2010, and is included in the total compensation numbers for the Fiscal years 2010, 2011, 2012 and 2013. - (5) Does not include the termination payment made to the Executive Vice President, Northern Canada Retail for Fiscal 2012, when his employment ended on January 11, 2013. - (6) Does not include Rex Wilhelm for fiscal 2012, as only 5 NEOs are included for the comparison of the trend in North West's compensation to executive officers to the total return to North West Shareholders.
+(2) For fiscal 2012, the Total Compensation for all NEOs was impacted by the significant increase in Pension Value.
+The year-end Pension Value is determined by projecting the previous calendar year pensionable earnings to retirement age for each NEO.
+Pensionable earnings in fiscal 2012 for NEOs were over 50% higher compared to fiscal 2011 due to the nominal STIP paid in fiscal 2011.
+SEE PART IV - COMPENSATION DISCUSSION AND ANALYSIS - Summary Compensation Table - Note 4 for more details on how the Pension Value is calculated.

+(3) Does not include Rex Wilhelm for fiscal 2012, as only 5 NEOs are included for the comparison of the trend in North West's compensation to executive officers to the total return to North West Shareholders.